aarnier/dating-profile-translator/README.md

 # What They *Really* Mean 💔

 Confused by dating app doublespeak?
-Paste their dating app prompt or message and I'll translate the bullshit.
+Paste their dating app prompt or message and I'll cut through the fluff.

 👉 **Try the app here:** [https://dating-profile-translator.streamlit.app/)